marufmoinuddin/google-cloud-shell-debian-de/README.md

 # Debian Xfce Desktop on Google Shell
- - Run Debian with xfce DE on Google Cloud Shell
+ - Run Debian with Gnome(WIP) or KDE or xfce DE on Google Cloud Shell

 # How to install?
  - Tutorial: [Not-available]